Helping the Homeless Dream Again

 Our desire is to get the individual back to a place where they can see their future and begin to dream again; then help them cultivate those dreams.

 Giving hope to the hopeless, standing with them, and helping them find avenues to reaching their potential.

-Julie B. was a homeless person who sat on the corner of Bissonnet and Beltway 8 for several years.
-As I sat at the light waiting for it to change, in my heart, I asked God what I could possibly do to help someone like her.
-Two days later, I was allowed to take Julie to lunch.
-As we talked, I found that her only desire was to go to a particular school located in Chicago.
+Julie B. was a homeless person who sat on the corner of Bissonett and Beltway 8 for a number of years.
+As I sat at the light waiting for it to change, in my heart I asked God what I could possibly do to help someone like her.
+Two days later I was given the opportunity to take Julie to lunch.
+As we talked I found that her only desire was to go to a certain school located in Chicago.
 I asked her if I could get her there would she go, she lit up with a solid yes.
-So that afternoon, I researched the school, then called the director to find out if she could get in.
+So that afternoon I researched the school, then called the director to find out if she could get in.
 The director wanted to speak with Julie first before making a decision, so the next day I found Julie and put them on the phone together.
-The director agreed to let her attend the school, but we would have to get her there.
-So with that, I started looking to raise bus fare to send Julie to Chicago.
-With the help of several giving individuals, Julie was off to Chicago the next week.
-Today, I am happy to announce ~ Julie B. graduated in September 2014 ~ when she called to tell me I almost did not recognize her, her voice was that of a totally changed woman.
-Thank you to all those who helped change the life of one woman.
-You guys rock!
-Julie is now a life long friend.
-We are so proud of her and how far she’s come. (imaged used by permission).
+The director agree to let her attend the school, but we would have to get her there.
+So with that I started looking to raise bus fare to send Julie to Chicago.
+With the help of several giving individuals Julie was off to Chicago the next week.